Arbeitsgruppe Funktionalanalysis

 The 29th Internet seminar consists of the following three phases:

-- Lecture phase: October 2025 - February 2026
+• Lecture phase: 13th October 2025 - February 2026

-The participants read the lecture notes and work on the exercise problems.
-While doing so, they discuss and collaborate in two different ways:- Via the official course chat platform.
+• Via the official course chat platform.
 We will use the chat platform Zulip (which has LaTeX support) for this purpose.
 All participants of the ISEM will receive an invitation to the chat at the beginning of the lecture phase.

-- Local groups, seminars or courses at the participants' universities.
+• Local groups, seminars or courses at the participants' universities.
 At many universities, the participating students or lecturers organize a local ISEM group that meets regularly to discuss the lectures and the exercise problems.

 Each week, the virtual lecturers will ask the local group of one university to provide the solutions to the week's exercises written in LaTeX, such that they can be uploaded to the ISEM webpage.

-- Project phase: February 2026 - June 2026
+• Project phase: February 2026 - June 2026

 Students who are interested to get even more engaged after the lecture phase can apply to participate in the ISEM's project phase.
-The participants of the project phase will be split into international groups of 3-5 students where they study one specific topic in debth - usually by reading a research article about this topic and discussing it online.
+The participants of the project phase will be split into international groups of 3-5 students coordinated by experienced mathematicians.
+Each group studies one specific topic in depth - usually by reading a research article about the topic and discussing it online.
+Each group prepares a presentation for the on-site workshop in the third and final phase of the ISEM.
+Thus, participating in the project phase implies a commitment to participate in person in the final workshop.

 There will be enough slots for approximately 50-60 students to participate in the project phase.

-- Workshop: 8th - 12th June 2026 in Wuppertal
+• Workshop: 8th - 12th June 2026 in Wuppertal, Germany

-- Calculus/analysis in one and several variables.
+• Calculus/analysis in one and several variables.

-- Linear algebra
+• Linear algebra

-- An introduction to real analysis/measure and intregration theory (in particular L^p-spaces)
+• An introduction to real analysis/measure and intregration theory (in particular L^p-spaces)

-- An introduction to functional analysis (Banach spaces, Hilbert spaces, bounded linear operators)
+• An introduction to functional analysis (Banach spaces, Hilbert spaces, bounded linear operators)

-- Basic theory of ordinary differential equations (ODEs) would be great, but is not strictly required.
+• Basic theory of ordinary differential equations (ODEs) would be great, but is not strictly required.

 Further important topics that are needed but cannot be covered in-depth in the course (e.g. Sobolev spaces) will be provided in appendices to the lecture notes for those participants that are not already familiar with them.

 The Internet Seminar was initiated in 1997 by the functional analysis group of Tübingen, lead by Rainer Nagel.
 Since then it has been held with participants from more and more universities from all around the world.
-A list of all 28 previous seminars is available here.
+A list of all 28 previous courses is available here.

 See here for the website of our immediate predecessor, the 28th Internet Seminar on "Ergodic Structure Theory and Applications".